amethon/www/_reflections/journal.md

 But now, it is time for us to say goodbye.
 The thought of going our separate ways is bittersweet.
 On one hand, I am excited to return home and share my experiences with my loved ones.
 On the other hand, I am sad to leave my crewmates behind.

 We have become a tight-knit group over the past few weeks, and the thought of going back to our normal lives feels strange and unfamiliar.
 We have formed strong bonds and have grown to rely on each other for support and camaraderie.

+However, despite the joy and excitement of the past few weeks, I must confess that there has been one dark cloud hanging over our voyage.
+One member of the crew has been a constant source of annoyance and frustration for me.

+I won't name names, but this person has consistently shown a lack of respect and consideration for others.
+They have disregarded instructions and protocols, and have often caused problems for the rest of the crew.

+I have tried my best to ignore their behavior and to focus on the positive aspects of the journey, but it has been a struggle at times.
+I can't help but feel relieved that we are nearing the end of the voyage, and that I will no longer have to deal with this person's antics.

 But I know that we will always have the memories of this journey to look back on and cherish.
 And who knows, perhaps we will have the opportunity to explore together again in the future.